SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 "There," I whispered.

-The officer pulled out his brass tube.
+Captain Brown pulled out his brass tube.
 Studied the cliff for a long time.
 Then he nodded, satisfied.

-He said something to his other officers.
+Captain Brown said something to his other officers.
 They looked through the tube, nodded agreement.
 High up.
 Defensible from below.
 But they could get above it.

 He turned to one of his men.
-The soldier saluted and rode off—going to bring up the main force.
+The soldier saluted and rode off going to bring up the main force.
 They'd confirmed the location.
 Would position tonight, attack at dawn.

 Through the scouts, they told me: "You did well.
 Now you rest."